Bright, bold and sweet flavors of grapefruit, tangelos and blood red oranges make this winter citrus salad a vibrant, flavorful side salad.

 My favorite part of this salad is how bright, colorful and flavorful it is.
 While winter doesn’t make us typically think of sweet, juicy fruit, this salad is a great way to remember spring is on its way 🙂

-How to Cut Citrus Fruit
+How to Segment Citrus Fruit

 A few tips to getting the slices to stay together: make sure your knife is sharp.
 You don’t want to have to apply too much pressure when you’re cutting into the fruit.
-Also refrigerate the citrus fruits before you use them in the salad.
+Also, refrigerate the citrus fruits before you use them in the salad.
 They are less like to be soft, which can make it harder for the knife to slice the fruit.

 Making the Salad

 Start by segmenting the citrus fruit over a bowl since you’ll need the juice for the vinaigrette, and this is the part that takes the most time.